jamesdolezal/biscuit/README.md

 Once all models have finished training (the published experiment included results from over 3000 models, so this may take a while), results can be viewed with the `results.py` script.
 The same experimental category flags, `--reg`, `--ratio`, and `--gan`, are used to determine which results should be viewed.
 There are two additional categories of results that can be displayed:

-- `heatmap`: Generate the heatmap shown in Figure 4.
+- `--heatmap`: Generate the heatmap shown in Figure 4.
-- `umaps`: Generates UMAPs shown in Figure 5.
+- `--umaps`: Generates UMAPs shown in Figure 5.

 Figures and output will then be saved in the `results/` folder.
 For example: